A midwife has received a Good Morning Britain award for her outstanding contribution to supporting bereaved parents.

 “I was 19 years old and on a placement.
 I helped deliver a baby that was sadly born in poor condition.
 The baby died the next day and I was absolutely devastated.
 The family invited me to the funeral and ever since then I’ve had an interest in helping women who have experienced loss in their subsequent pregnancies,” she said.

-Lydia took on the role supporting bereaved family as Labour Ward Coordinator, at whatever stage of gestation, when St Helier Hospital launched a dedicated bereavement midwifery service.
+Lydia took on the role of supporting bereaved families as Labour Ward Coordinator, at whatever stage of gestation, when St Helier Hospital launched a dedicated bereavement midwifery service.

 Since winning the Health Star Award, Lydia hopes to inspire young midwives that compassion is fundamental to midwifery.